 Before our arrival into Killar, we already have a taste of the roads that lies ahead for us the next day.
 The roads are getting rough as we ascend, gone are the tarmac/asphalt, if it was even there at all.
 Scattered all over are boulders and rocks falling from the mountain – residue and warning sign of shooting stones.
 The melting snow streaming down the water falls did not help.
-Stream crossing is one of adventure riders favourite.
+Stream crossing is one of adventure riders favorite.
 But when you have to do it more than dozen times a day, it can gradually be an annoyance.
 As it is already very taxing to control your bike for hours in an uneven rocky roads, the last thing we need is wet surfaces.
 In spite of this difficulties and test of endurance, I have to constantly remind myself this is what I am here for.
 This is my only consolation to keep my body and mind in frame.

 After a night of rest we left Killar heading towards the only direct road towards Kishtwar.
 But first we will need to leave the state of Himachal Pradesh into Jammu & Kashmir.
 There is a border checkpoint about 25km from here.
 As we are entering the disputed zone of India between China and Pakistan.
 Entering Jammu and Kashmir requires a Protected Area Permit.
 The relatively short journey took us hours to reached, due to the road conditions, road closure due to blasting.
 This is common while traveling in the Himalaya.
 The need to built and maintain the roads are not helped by the occasionally land and rock slide that can occurs at any time.
-Just a week before our arrival, a dozen travellers perished along this route, with their vehicles crushed by boulders of rockslide and another with the car slipping down the valley.
+Just a week before our arrival, a dozen travellers perished along this route, with their vehicles crushed by boulders of rock slide and another with the car slipping down the valley.
 The danger are evident throughout our journey along this road.